SinTan1729/chhoto-url/README.md

   i.e. only the hit is recorded, and nothing else.
 - Has a mobile friendly UI, and automatic dark mode.
 - Has a public mode, where anyone can add links without authentication.
 Deleting or listing available links will need admin access using the password.
+It's also possible to completely disable the frontend.
 - Allows setting the URL of your website, in case you want to conveniently generate short links locally.
 - Links are stored in an SQLite database.